AugustHao/Augusts_R_beginner_workshop/README.md

-# August's R beginner workshop
+# Welcome to August's R beginner workshop
 materials for beginner's level R self-learning/workshops using Rstudio

 Code in this repository is copyright of August(Tianxiao) Hao, 2017.